FmoOliveira/RoadToCSharp/C# Flow Control.md

 ### The `while` Loop

-A `while` loop repeats as long as its condition evaluates to `true`.
-It’s useful when you don’t know the number of iterations ahead of time and want to continue looping until a certain condition is met.
+A `while` loop is particularly useful when you do not know the number of iterations in advance because it continues to execute as long as its condition remains true.
+This makes it ideal for scenarios where the termination condition is not based on a predefined number of iterations, but rather on a dynamic or external condition being met during execution.

 ```c#
 int counter = 0;